MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/collaborate-as-a-team.md

 6. Make any desired changes to the additional guest settings, and then click **Save**.

 > [!NOTE]
-> It may take up to twenty-four hours for the Teams guest setting to become active after you turn them on.
+> It may take up to twenty-four hours for the Teams guest setting to become active after you turn it on.

 ## Office 365 Groups guest settings